Brandon-B91/juniorDeveloper/src/pages/posts/030-addToFavorites.md

 console.log(localStorage.getItem(key));
 ```

-This will log 'value' into the console since that is the value we associated with our 'key'
+This will log 'value' into the console since that is the value we associated with our 'key'.

 Well all this seems pretty simple right?
 Sure it does, save something into localStorage then go to another page or where you want it to be stored and bam we have an add to favorites right?
 Well...
 This is where things can get a little complicated.
 Here's why...
-I used this in a Pwa I created that lets you browse random movies and see where yo watch them or search for a specific movie and see where to watch it as well (this also works for TV shows as well.)
+I used this in a Pwa I created that lets you browse random movies and see where you watch them or search for a specific movie and see where to watch it as well (this also works for TV shows as well.)
 So as you can imagine in the "Favorites section" we are going to want to show an image of the title the name and I chose even to add the description.

 Let's take a look at how this is an issue..
 I was using react so if we created a simple add to favorites function which was added onClick.